datanav/docs/configuration.rst

         ..
     }

+RDF blank nodes will be turned into child entities.
 The configuration snippet for the RDF data source is:

 ::